 The silence should perhaps not come as a surprise.
-The sweeping claim by the report that "the platform economy leverages both demography and technology to promote financial and social inclusion across India", ignores that connections in the informational economy are made "according to criteria of valuation and devaluation enforced by social interests that are dominant in these networks."
-We hope the Fairwork India 2021 Report provides a means by which to understand how platform work values and devalues the social interests of gig workers.
+The sweeping claim by the report that "the platform economy leverages both demography and technology to promote financial and social inclusion across India", ignores that connections in the informational economy are made "according to criteria of valuation and devaluation enforced by social interests that are dominant in these networks."33 We hope the Fairwork India 2021 Report provides a means by which to understand how platform work values and devalues the social interests of gig workers.

-Legal and Policy Context
+The Legal and Policy Context:

 The contentious relationship between gig workers and the platforms they work for continues to define the platform economy.
-Last year's Fairwork India 2020 report xxiv highlighted the disparities between employees and gig workers (aka "independent contractors") along several dimensions, including social security benefits, gratuity pay, collective bargaining rights, minimum wage protection, and working hours.
+Last year's Fairwork India 2020 report34 highlighted the disparities between employees and gig workers (aka "independent contractors") along several dimensions, including social security benefits, gratuity pay, collective bargaining rights, minimum wage protection, and working hours.
 Stakeholders across the Indian platform economy-including workers, collectives, platforms, and the state-have responded differently to this disparity over the past year.

-Since the state significantly shapes economic and labour market policies, the Indian Federation of App-based Transport Workers (IFAT), along with two gig workers, filed a Public Interest Litigation in September 2021 to either affirm the employer-employee relationship between them and platforms or to demand recognition of gig workers under the Unorganized Workers Act, 2008, in order to bring gig workers under the purview of the existing social security system.
+Since the state significantly shapes economic and labour market policies,35 the Indian Federation of App-based Transport Workers (IFAT), along with two gig workers, filed a Public Interest Litigation 36 in September 2021 to either affirm the employer-employee relationship between them and platforms or to demand recognition of gig workers under the Unorganized Workers Act, 2008, in order to bring gig workers under the purview of the existing social security system.
 The litigation follows the UK ruling in the matter of Uber BV and Ors (appellants) v.
-Aslam and Ors (respondents), xxxviii and relies on the tests of economic control, supervision, and integration to contend that there exists an employee-employer relationship between platforms and gig workers, despite the claims made by platforms. xxxviii The appeal for recognition as unorganised workers aims to ensure the inclusion of gig workers in the social security schemes of the Central Government applicable under this Actxxxii

-Although the state has not yet taken cognizance of the existence of an employee-employer relationship between platforms and their workers, it has taken steps to acknowledge and recognise platform workers as a distinct category with rights.
-For example, the E-shram portal^{xl} hosts a National Database of Unorganized Workers (NDUW) as a registry for unorganised workers to access social security.
-By December 2021, the database recorded registrations of more than 700,000 platform workers.^{xli} Despite these registrations, the E-shram portal is mired in administrative hurdles.^{xlii} As mentioned in the previous section, the Code on Social Security, 2020, is a parallel effort to bring Indian platform workers under the purview of social security schemes.
+Aslam and Ors (respondents),37 and relies on the tests of economic control, supervision, and integration to contend that there exists an employeeemployer relationship between platforms and gig workers, despite the claims made by platforms.38 The appeal for recognition as unorganised workers aims to ensure the inclusion of gig workers in the social security schemes of the Central Government applicable under this Act39 a distinct category with rights.
+For example, the E-shram portal40 hosts a National Database of Unorganized Workers (NDUW) as a registry for unorganised workers to access social security.
+By December 2021, the database recorded registrations of more than 700,000 platform workers.41 Despite these registrations, the E-shram portal is mired in administrative hurdles.42 As mentioned in the previous section, the Code on Social Security, 2020, is a parallel effort to bring Indian platform workers under the purview of social security schemes.